hexgnu/fracing/README.md

 Configuration
 ========

 1. You will need to have a yahoo api key to run this script using their BOSS service.
-This cost 80 cents for every 1000 queries you make against them.
+This cost 40 cents for every 1000 queries you make against them.
 So it is useful and quite cost effective.
-To do this manually edit the file in 'config/yahoo_api.yml'
+To do this manually edit the file in 'config/yahoo_api.yml'.
+You will have to first create an application so visit https://developer.apps.yahoo.com/dashboard/createKey.html.

 2. There will be a file with a list of sites to crawl this is called 'config/domains.txt'.
 Just put in the site domain newline delimited

 3. There will be a file called 'config/search_terms.txt'.
 In here put a new line delimited version of all the search terms you want to use.
 These will be 'OR' terms meaning that you will search for any of these matches.

-4. There is a filetype extension configuraiton as well which will determine the types of files you can search for.  this is in 'config/document_filetypes.txt'
+4. There is a filetype extension configuraiton as well which will determine the types of files you can search for.  this is in 'config/document_filetypes.txt'.
+According to the yahoo documentation you have a few filetypes that are of importance. (http://developer.yahoo.com/boss/search/boss_api_guide/webv2_service.html#web_optional_argsv2) has a lot of information but I have selected nonhtml as the default.
+This will give you xl files, docs, pdfs, and text files.

 Running
 ========